-Console Light is a lightweight, real-time activity monitoring interface that displays key server performance metrics.
-The console is based on the API capabilities of Angie; activity monitoring data is pulled in real time.
-In addition, the console allows you to dynamically modify Angie configuration if the API itself provides this capability.
+Console Light is a lightweight, real-time activity monitoring interface that displays key server load and performance metrics.
+The console is based on the API capabilities of Angie; activity monitoring data is generated in real time.
+In addition, the console allows you to dynamically modify Angie configuration where the API itself provides this capability.